Category Archives: Uncategorized

 Agent Zero

 I’ve always been a sucker for a good dramatic monologue.
 I love the idea of conjuring a fictional character through their own words to tell (or at least suggest) a story, all within in a few short lines.
 Sort of a verse form of the “flash fiction” that’s become so fashionable in recent years.
-So for the next couple weeks, I’m presenting my own little stabs at the mode in song.
+So I’m presenting my own little stabs at the mode in song.

 I’m not 100% sure where the inspiration for this week’s tune came from, but I think it came from the Robert Hanssen case–an FBI agent who for years sold secrets to the Russians before finally getting nabbed in 2001–which broke the year I wrote this song.
 The case involved all kinds of classic spy tropes–from clandestine package drops in parks to secret identities.
 This tune comes not from the traitor’s perspective, but from the foreign agent on the receiving end.
 And this story has a different ending.
 Instead of falling into the hands of the Feds, the betrayer is himself betrayed.
 All in good fun.